Introduction

 1. Communication (crisis team).

-2. Determining the raw material, , and end used (quality service).
+2. Determining the raw material, , and end products used (quality service).

 3. Discontinuing and logistics (quality service).